Pennsylvania State Vaccine Requirements

 Quick Facts and Resources for Pennsylvania Residents

-Quick Fact: Children need not be immunized if the parent, guardian or emancipated child objects in writing to the immunization on religious grounds or on the basis of a strong moral or ethical conviction similar to a religious belief.
+Quick Fact: PA State Law states that children need not be immunized if the parent or guardian objects in writing to such immunization on religious grounds.
+PA Administrative Code also clarifies that children need not be immunized if the parent, guardian or emancipated child objects in writing to the immunization on religious grounds or on the basis of a strong moral or ethical conviction similar to a religious belief.
 Medical exemptions are also allowed.

 Many vaccination and exemption information links are date specific.
 If the links below have expired, click on the state's department of health, or immunization program link provided below, as they are likely to provide links to updated information.
 The General Information link leads to the overview page provided by the state at the time of this webpage's update and may also be helpful.
 Please email NVIC